Victoria University

 To be eligible for VU Early Entry you need to:

-• be a current year 11 or 12 student completing VCE, a VCE Vocational Major, an unscored VCE, or an International Baccalaureate in Victoria
+• be a current year 11 or 12 student completing VCE, a VCE Vocational Major, an unscored VCE, or an International Baccalaureate

 • add a VU course as your highest eligible preference on your VTAC preference list or apply direct for VU TAFE courses not offered through VTAC